mw-JHC/MATLAB_Simulationstechnic/README.md

 Practice2: Vitual implementing of workpiece sorting system<br>
 Practice3: Modeling of a grain filling system<br>
 Practice4: Modeling of Process and control for the grain filling system<br>

+Copyright © Institute of Automation and Information Systems, TUM 2022